The Early Childhood Education program is available in two format options: on-campus and online.

 ECSE Specialist added endorsement only: 24 credit hours

-Students completing the ECSE Specialist license complete 6 credit hours (510 clock hours) divided equally between infant/toddler, preschool, and primary levels practica.
+Students completing the ECSE Specialist license complete 6 credit hours (510 clock hours) between infant/toddler, preschool and primary levels practica.
 ECSE students may complete one of the three practica at their own work site.

 Candidates must pass the state licensure PLACE test (#27 ECSE) and pass a practicum portfolio review before applying for licensure.
 Students completing the MA in ECE also complete comprehensive examination.